6–THE THIRD SEPTENARY OF SELF-TRANSCENDENCE (XV–XXI)

 ADVANCED LENS (FOR SEASONED READERS)

-- World vs. Wheel: Unlike the Wheel of Fortune, which offers a glimpse of cosmic order as pattern and process—an impersonal intelligibility that holds both chaos and necessity—the World offers direct, embodied participation.
-What was “seen” in the Wheel is now felt.
-What was intellectual becomes intimate.
-The abstract becomes personal.
+• World vs. Wheel: The Wheel reveals cosmic order as pattern and process—an intelligibility that holds both chaos and necessity.
+The World is order inhabited.
+What was glimpsed as principle becomes lived participation.
 The map becomes the dancer.

 COMMON DISTORTION